fatmamoncer/ETUDIANT/README.md

 - **Apache Kafka:** A distributed event streaming platform for building real-time data pipelines.
 - **Postman:** A popular API development and testing tool for exploring and interacting with APIs.

-## Entity: Etudiant

-The primary entity in this system is "Etudiant," representing students in the management system.

 ## Features

 - **Message Processing:** Utilizes Kafka's publish-subscribe model for processing student-related messages asynchronously.